 Below we present the results of the cost-effectiveness analyses.
-In order to preserve the confidential data used in the generation of these results, several tables have been redacted.
-In addition, incremental cost-effectiveness ratios have been rounded to the nearest \$10,000 when confidential data were used or when the ratios exceeded one million dollars per QALY gained, and to the nearest \$1,000 when only publicly-available data were used.
+Confidential data provided by manufacturers were unmasked in June 2021 per ICER's data in confidence policy.
+In addition, incremental cost-effectiveness ratios have been rounded to the nearest \$1,000.
 Willingness-to-pay threshold prices and the value-based price benchmarks in Section 6 have been rounded to two significant digits.
-Cost per migraine-free day gained results have been rounded to the nearest \$10.
+Cost per migraine-free day gained results have been rounded to the nearest \$1.